luciano-fiandesio/beanborg/README.md

 | amount_in    | Some financial institutions, use separate indexes for debit and credit.
 In this case, it is possible to specify the index for the index corresponding to the credited amount  |         |
 | narration    | The index corresponding to the narration or reference field of the transaction          |         |

+In the context of a financial transaction, a "counterparty" simply refers to the other party involved in the transaction.
+It can be an individual, a company, or any other entity that you are transacting with.
+For example, if you purchase groceries at a store, the store is the counterparty in that transaction.
+Similarly, if you receive a salary from your employer, the employer is the counterparty to that transaction.

 #### rules